xg590/tutorials/NAT_Traversal/README.md

 print(s.recv(1024))
 ```
 Summary: if x.x.x.x:x (Client behind NAT) -> 128.111.111.111:22222 (NAT) -> xxx.com:12345 (Server) is OK, then xxx.com:y (only the same server but any port is OK) -> 128.111.111.111:22222 (NAT) -> x.x.x.x:x (Client behind NAT) is possible<br>
 ### Port Restricted Cone NAT: the outbound port on NAT accept only incoming connection from contacted ip:port.
+(Haven't met)
 Summary: if x.x.x.x:x (Client behind NAT) -> 128.111.111.111:22222 (NAT) -> xxx.com:12345 (Server) is OK, then xxx.com:<b>12345</b>(only the same server and same port is OK) -> 128.111.111.111:22222 (NAT) -> x.x.x.x:x (Client behind NAT) is possible<br>